Rioflan/flex-server/README.md

 ### Create an API token for use

 Now you can access the API using localhost.
-On the Url type `localhost:3000/api`.
+Open your browser and type url `localhost:3000/ping`.
-If you got the message "API", everything goes well.
+If you got the message "pong", everything goes well.

 By typing the following command on your terminal or sending same informations on Postman or similar tool you will get an API token that can be used to access to other services of the API.